- Elaine Sim

 I prefer her to go out with us only

 What we noticed is that every Indonesian helper has different comfort levels with the idea of going out on her own in a foreign place.
 It would be nice for helpers to have friends within trusted circles to build a sense of community with and have an alternative source of emotional support outside your family.
 Since helpers are more likely to connect better with other helpers, having this community can be very beneficial for their emotional well-being and help alleviate some homesickness or feeling of loneliness.
-You may not know this, but some helpers may consider going out with your family on their rest days as work.
-Again, this differs from each individual so be sure to discuss this with your helper.
+Some helpers may prefer going out with your family on their rest day, but some may consider this arrangement as work.
+This comes down to individual preference, so be sure to discuss this with your helper.

 3) Whether to allow your Indonesian helper to hold her own passport